jonahmackey/topic-modeling/README.md

 2. **Embedding:** Using a pre-trained transformer model from [Sentence Transformers](https://www.sbert.net/docs/pretrained_models.html), these sentences are embedded into a higher dimensional semantic space and converted into vectors.

-3. **Clustering:** These lower dimensional embeddings are then clustered using the [DBSCAN algorithm](https://scikit-learn.org/stable/modules/clustering.html#dbscan).
+3. **Clustering:** These lower dimensional embeddings are then clustered using [Agglomerative Clustering](https://scikit-learn.org/stable/modules/clustering.html#hierarchical-clustering).

-4. **Topic extraction:** Topics are extracted for each cluster by computing the within cluster unigram frequencies, applying the class TF-IDF, then selecting the most frequent words.
+4. **Topic extraction:** Topics are extracted for each cluster by computing the within cluster unigram frequencies, applying the class TF-IDF procedure, then selecting the most frequent words.

 ## Acknowledgements